My Frito pie is a legend in my household, so I know your family will love it too!

 - Reuse leftovers!

-Frito Chili Pie Ingredient Notes
+Frito Chili Pie Ingredients

-- Browning the meat: This is a very important step in the meat preparation.
+- Browning the meat: This is a very important step in meat preparation.
 Do not try to brown all of the meat in the pan all at once!
 Your pan will be overfull and may spill, for starters.
 It will also be difficult to brown the meat consistently on all sides because there will be meat clumped together.
 You will likely end up with some burned meat, and some pink meat.
-The solution, brown in stages, removing browned meat to a separate plate.
+The solution, is brown in stages, removing browned meat to a separate plate.

 - Chili: I love making a big batch of my Texas Chili recipe and then storing it to use for recipes like this, but if you don’t have leftover chili on hand and still want a quick dinner, you can totally use canned chili!
 For the best, most authentic results, use a Texas-style chili without beans.
 Frito Pie with Wolf Brand Chili is always a treat.